AyrennC/simple-rectangle/README.md

 This is a lightweight program for calculating Rectangle intersects and adjacency.

+## Requirements

+This is what I built it on, might work on other version as well

+`node ~14.16.0`

 ## Overview

 A combination of OOP and FP are used, refactoring to use either completely can be done if preferred.